Academic Search Premier

 Search Summit and/or WorldCat for books at other libraries.

 Through Summit, you have access to the holdings of most academic libraries in the northwest.
-You can also choose to search the combined Summit/World Catalog.
-Search either just like you search Foxtrax, and then request what you find.
+You can also choose to search the World Catalog.
 Summit materials arrive in 2-4 business days.
 You can check Summit books out for 6 weeks with no renewals.
 Books requested from outside the Summit system can take 10 days to 3 weeks to arrive.

 Types of searches that you can use to find books: